HHussain141003/software-engineering-assignment/README.md

      - Validation to ensure accurate and consistent support request tickets.

-     - Tickets cannot be explicitly deleted since they can still be used to identify recurring tickets, trends, or patterns which might be adversely affected if tickets are deleted.
-However they can be marked as Cancelled or Resolved to "soft delete" them.
+     - Tickets cannot be explicitly deleted as they are used for tracking recurring issues, identifying trends, or patterns.
+Instead, tickets can be marked as 'Cancelled' or 'Resolved' to simulate deletion while preserving their data for future analysis.

    - Comments: